adipro/starter-academic/content/project/wave-characterisation/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Characterisation of wave energy resource in Albany, Western Australia"
-summary: "Compared to the Northern hemisphere, wave climates of the Southern hemisphere are characterised by their higher consistency and lower seasonal variability.
-Low variability is advantageous for wave energy conversion because cost is correlated with extreme-to-mean ratios.
+summary: "Compared to the Northern hemisphere, wave climates of the Southern hemisphere have higher consistency and lower seasonal variability.
+Low variability is advantageous because cost is correlated with extreme-to-mean ratios.
 This project seeks to characterise the wave energy resource of Albany, Western Australia, which has been identified as a promising location for wave energy utilisation."
 authors: []
 tags: [wave climate, resource, wave energy, Albany, wave buoy]
 categories: []